hinto-janaiyo/XMRig-Auto-Build/README.md

 -S    --stable                Use stable libraries
--L    --latest                Use latest development libraries -C    --config                Allow basic configuration of the config.json -P    --path                  Set install path:  --path=YOUR_PATH_HERE  or  -P=YOUR_PATH_HERE -D    --dev                   Use the active development branch of XMRig
+-L    --latest                Use latest development libraries -C    --config                Allow configuration of the config.json -P    --path                  Set install path:  --path=YOUR_PATH_HERE  or  -P=YOUR_PATH_HERE -D    --dev                   Use the active development branch of XMRig